Mitchell-Paterson/Object-Orientated-Programming-Assignment-2A/# Changes from plan.md

  - Rogue has override of move, so it can push blocks as well
  - Skeleton `void wander()` is exactly as planned
  - Mage `void trackingMove()` is pretty much as planned

+Huge change: Everything is no longer static.
+A pointer to world is now passed down.
+And world recieves a pointer to App as well, but that can't be accessed by anything other than inside that world.

+- Activate and Deactivate change to just toggle.